Leaves of Grass: Initial publication, 1855

-The first edition of Leaves of Grass was published on July 4, 1855.
-The poem has its beginnings in an essay by Ralph Waldo Emerson called "The Poet" (1844), which expressed the need for the United States to have its own new and unique poet to write about the new country's virtues and vices.
-This concept, along with the call to abandon strict rhyme and meter, were explored more fully in earlier works by John Neal: novels Randolph (1823) and Rachel Dyer (1828).
-Whitman, likely having read all three, consciously set out to answer their call.
-He thus began working on the first edition of Leaves of Grass.
-Whitman later commented on Emerson's influence, stating, "I was simmering, simmering, simmering; Emerson brought me to a boil."
+The first edition of Leaves of Grass was self-published on July 4, 1855.
+This collection of twelve poems had its beginnings in an essay by Ralph Waldo Emerson entitled "The Poet" (1844), which called for the United States to develop its own new, unique poet who could write about the young country's virtues and vices.
+This call, along with a challenge to abandon strict rhyme and meter, were partly embodied in the early 19th century works of John Neal: in his poems as well as his novels Randolph (1823) and Rachel Dyer (1828).
+Whitman, likely having read Neal, consciously set out to answer Emerson's call in the first edition of Leaves of Grass.
+Whitman later commented on Emerson's influence: "I was simmering, simmering, simmering; Emerson brought me to a boil."

 On May 15, 1855, Whitman registered the title Leaves of Grass with the clerk of the United States District Court, Southern District of New Jersey, and received its copyright.
 The title is a pun, as grass was a term given by publishers to works of minor value, and leaves is another name for the pages on which they were printed.
 The first edition was published in Brooklyn at the printing shop of two Scottish immigrants, James and Andrew Rome, whom Whitman had known since the 1840s.
 The shop was located at Fulton Street (now Cadman Plaza West) and Cranberry Street, now the site of apartment buildings that bear Whitman's name.
 Whitman paid for and did much of the typesetting for the first edition himself.

-A calculated feature of the first edition was that the book included neither the author nor the publisher's name (both the author and publisher being Whitman).
+A calculated feature of the first edition was that it included neither the author's nor the publisher's name (both the author and publisher being Whitman).
 Instead, the cover included an engraving by Samuel Hollyer depicting Whitman himself—in work clothes and a jaunty hat, arms at his side.
 This figure was meant to represent the devil-may-care American working man of the time, one who might be taken as an almost idealized figure in any crowd.
 The engraver, later commenting on his depiction, described the character with "a rakish kind of slant, like the mast of a schooner".